Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Related Work

 \section{Related Work}

-In practical applications, it is common practice to fine-tune a pre-trained model on a diverse set of downstream tasks.
-The fine-tuned models are often specialized for different tasks, and it is desirable to merge them into a unified model that performs well across multiple tasks, this is referred to as multi-task model fusion in the literature~\citep{liDeepModelFusion2023,zhengLearnModelFineTuning2023}.
-Multi-task model fusion is a powerful and scalable methodology for extracting knowledge from individually task-specific models and construction of a unified multi-task model.
-This is particularly valuable when access to the underlying training data remains privately restricted or inaccessible.
-In recent research, innovative approaches have been explored to understand and improve the integration of various task-specific models.

-\textbf{Mode connectivity.} One notable concept in this area is mode connectivity, where research \citep{danielfreemanTopologyGeometryHalfrectified2017,nagarajanUniformConvergenceMay2019} has demonstrated that solutions found through gradient-based optimization can be interconnected through a path in the weight space, termed mode connectivity \citep{draxlerEssentiallyNoBarriers2019,entezariRolePermutationInvariance2022}.
-This insight allows for the discovery of models suited for fusion that lie along paths of low loss.
-Strategies for mode connectivity vary, with some researchers exploring linear mode connectivity (LMC) \citep{garipovLossSurfacesMode2018} and others delving into non-linear paths~\citep{tatroOptimizingModeConnectivity2020} or connectivity within a low-dimensional subspace~\citep{yunisConvexityLinearMode2022}.
+\textbf{Multi-task model fusion} is an effective and scalable approach that combines knowledge from multiple task-specific models into a single unified model.

-\textbf{Weight interpolation.} The most straightforward method for multi-task model fusion could be weight interpolation~\citep{matenaMergingModelsFisherWeighted2022}.
+Here we discuss merging techniques into two main categories: (1) \textit{Weight interpolation} is the most straightforward method for multi-task model fusion.
 This technique merges multiple models into a unified model without requiring exhaustive computations or prior optimization.
-Aggregation can be direct or performed within a subspace.
-Approaches such as Model soups~\citep{wortsmanModelSoupsAveraging2022}, Task Arithmetic~\citep{ilharcoEditingModelsTask2023}, and stochastic weight averaging~\citep{kaddourStopWastingMy2022,izmailovAveragingWeightsLeads2019} have been shown to enhance performance effectively.
-However, biases may arise when models of significantly different architectures or parameter quantities are normalized and merged, a challenge that remains to be fully addressed.
+Aggregation can be performed directly or within a subspace.
+Approaches such as Model Soups~\cite{wortsmanModelSoupsAveraging2022}, Task Arithmetic~\cite{ilharcoEditingModelsTask2023:b}, Stochastic Weight Averaging~\cite{kaddourStopWastingMy2022:b,izmailovAveragingWeightsLeads2019:b}, Fisher Merging~\cite{matenaMergingModelsFisherWeighted2022}, Ties-Merging~\cite{yadavResolvingInterferenceWhen2023:b}, and TSV-M~\cite{gargiuloTaskSingularVectors2025} have been shown to enhance performance effectively.
+However, these methods often assume that the models being merged share similar architectures and parameter distributions.
+(2) \textit{Alignment-based methods}~\cite{liConvergentLearningDifferent2016:b,tatroOptimizingModeConnectivity2020:a} involve matching and averaging units across different models.
+This process narrows the mathematical distances, such as Euclidean distances, between models, harmonizing them for more effective fusion\cite{georgestoicaZipItMergingModels2023:b,jinDatalessKnowledgeFusion2023}.
+These include methods such as activation matching and weight matching, extending to concepts like Re-basin~\cite{ainsworthGitReBasinMerging2023:b}, which utilizes permutation invariance to bring solutions into a single low-loss basin.